bge-barcoding/BGEE/README.md

 # Consensus threshold (e.g. 0.5 = 50%)
 t: 0.5

-## Post-processing of aligned reads for cleaning (using five supplementary scripts)
+## Post-processing of aligned reads for cleaning (using six supplementary scripts)
-# human coi filtering -> at content filtering -> statistical outlier filtering -> (optional) reference-base filtering -> 'cleaned' consensus generation
+# 01 human coi filtering -> 02 at content filtering -> 03 statistical outlier filtering -> 04 (optional) reference-base filtering -> 05 'cleaned' consensus generation -> 06 cleaning metrics aggregation
+# See the docstring of each script (in workflow/scripts/) for more detailed parameter information
 # Default parameters
 fasta_cleaner:
   consensus_threshold: 0.5      # Threshold at which bases at each position must 'agree' to be incldued in the consensus (0.5 = ≥50% of bases at each position must agree)
   human_threshold: 0.95         # Threshold at which reads are removed due to similarity with human COI (0.95 = reads with ≥95% similarity are removed)
   at_difference: 0.1            # Threshold at which reads are removed due to AT content variation (0.1 = reads with AT% differing by >10% from the consensus are removed)
-  at_mode: "absolute"           # At content filtering mode: Absolute (reads removed when AT% differs from consensus in either direction by `at_difference` (e.g. >10%)), Higher (reads removed when AT% is higher than `at_difference` threshold), Lower (reads removed when AT% is lower than `at_difference` threshold).
+  at_mode: "absolute"           # At content filtering mode: Absolute, Higher, Lower
   outlier_percentile: 90.0      # Threshold at which reads are flagged as statistical outliers to the consensus and removed (90.0 = reads <90% 'similar' to the consensus are removed)
   disable_human: false          # If false, 'human_cox1_filter.py' will run
   disable_at: false             # If false, 'at_content_filter.py' will run
   disable_outliers: false       # If false, 'statistical_outliers.py' will run
   reference_dir: null           # To skip reference filtering enter "null"/"None".
 To enable reference filtering, provide path to a parent directory (flat structure) containing '{sample}_reference.fasta' files.
+  reference_filter_mode: "remove_similar"    # Filter mode: "keep_similar" (remove outliers) or "remove_similar" (remove sequences similar to reference)

-## Comparison and selection of the 'best' consensus sequence produced by MGE and fasta_cleaner for each sample (using fasta_compare.py)
+## Comparison and selection of the 'best' consensus sequence produced by MGE and fasta_cleaner for each sample (using scripts/fasta_compare.py)
+# See workflow/scripts/fasta_compare.py docstring for more detailed parameter information
 run_fasta_compare: true  # Set false to skip fasta_compare step
 fasta_compare:
   target: "cox1"    # Options: cox1, rbcl, matk